 What We Have Achieved

-The project builds on a current pilot project taking place which has already proved very successful.
-Last year, RIPPLE Africa were approached by CIP (The International Potato Center) who were funded to scale up the introduction of orange fleshed sweet potatoes into Malawi, which are higher yielding and contain higher levels of Vitamin A. CIP were looking for an NGO based in the north of Malawi to manage the distribution of the new sweet potato tubers to famers in the area who would then report on their success at growing these and highlight any issues.
+The project builds on a pilot project which has already proved very successful.
+RIPPLE Africa were approached by CIP (The International Potato Center) who were funded to scale up the introduction of orange fleshed sweet potatoes into Malawi, which are higher yielding and contain higher levels of Vitamin A. CIP were looking for an NGO based in the north of Malawi to manage the distribution of the new sweet potato tubers to famers in the area who would then report on their success at growing these and highlight any issues.

 These new varieties are also being grown in all our preschools and by many farmers in Nkhata Bay District.